lutforrahmanlipu/A-cost-effective-secure-and-efficient-network-layout-design/README.md

 9) All network solutions should be wireless except the connection to the ISP.
 10) Renovation will be done to change the layout, enlarge server room and to add Development Department.
 11) Adopting related Information security policies, standards, and procedures.
- Their current configuration is shown in the picture below [image](https://github.com/lutforrahmanlipu/A-cost-effective-secure-and-efficient-network-layout-design/assets/114387464/07bea6f7-1303-4305-a46a-bc4678165686)
+ Their current configuration is shown in the picture [image](https://github.com/lutforrahmanlipu/A-cost-effective-secure-and-efficient-network-layout-design/assets/114387464/07bea6f7-1303-4305-a46a-bc4678165686)

 Requirements
 As a consultant, you are required to design a cost effective, secure, and efficient network layout that meets SHC requirements.
 In addition, propose the software, hardware and broadband solutions to the customer.
 Design